-Based on an analysis by the BAWSCA, if the current Draft Final Bay-Delta Plan Amendment (July 2018) is implemented, the proposed unimpaired flow volumes would significantly reduce water supply available through the RWS during future drought conditions, and BAWSCA member agencies (including the Cal Water SSF District) would be required to reduce their water use by as much as 50% during drought years (BAWSCA, 2018b).
+Based on an analysis by BAWSCA, if the current Bay-Delta Plan Amendment (July 2018) is implemented, the proposed unimpaired flow volumes would significantly reduce water supply available through the RWS during future drought conditions, and BAWSCA member agencies (including the Cal Water SSF District) would be required to reduce their water use by as much as 50% during drought years (BAWSCA, 2018).

-In a WSA recently prepared by SFPUC for a proposed development in San Francisco, SFPUC provided a detailed discussion of the factors contributing to the significant uncertainties surrounding the Bay-Delta Plan Amendment (SFPUC, 2019c).
+In support of 2020 UWMP development, SFPUC provided a detailed discussion of the factors contributing to the significant uncertainties surrounding the Bay-Delta Plan Amendment.
 This discussion is excerpted below: